gschier/simple-blog/README.md

 all admin pages (new post, edit, etc) accessible to the public but requires a master password to do anything serious.

+To see Simple in action, you can check out [my blog](http://schier.co)

 ## Installation
 ``` shell
 npm install simple-blog